 FRUITS & BERRIES FOR THE HOME GARDEN.
 1977.
 Lewis Hill.
 Garden Way Publishing.
 Many of the varieties are outdated, but the information is excellent.

 THE ORCHARD ALMANAC – a Spraysaver’s Guide.
 1986.
 S. Page and J. Smillie.
-Excellent guide to organic and alternate pest control throughout the seasons.
+An excellent guide to organic and alternate pest control throughout the seasons.

 THE BACKYARD ORCHARDIST.
 1993.
 Stella Otto.
 A complete guide to growing fruit trees in the home garden.